Samosir Island, Lake Toba, Indonesia… A friend once asked me, “If you could retire anywhere in the world, where would it be?’

 He roared with laughter.
 “You’re safe.
 We are Christians.
 We don’t eat man meat now.”

-Safe from being cast in to a stew pot, I climbed on to the back of our motorbike and continued coasting along empty roads.
-Traditional boat-shaped Batak houses with prominent saddleback roofs and elaborate carvings of serpents, lizards and mythical creatures, glided past us as we climbed towards the summit of Samosir Island.
-Women in sarongs and huge silver earrings were submerged waist high while men paddled around in traditional mahogany canoes.
+Safe from being cast into a stew pot, I climbed on to the back of our motorbike and continued coasting along empty roads.
+Traditional boat-shaped Batik houses with prominent saddle back roofs and elaborate carvings of serpents, lizards and mythical creatures, glided past us as we climbed towards the summit of Samosir Island.
+Women in sarongs and huge silver earrings were submerged waist-high while men paddled around in traditional mahogany canoes.

 Far removed from its cannibalistic heritage, the Batak people are fun-loving, happy and generous with a natural passion for song.
 As we passed one of the houses I heard the strumming of a guitar accompanied by a melodic haunting voice that filled my heart.

-The power of song was contagious.
-Warm breeze flowing through my hair, I found myself singing aloud… ‘On a dark desert highway, cold wind in my hair…’ My guide whooped gleefully and belted along with me, ‘Warm smell of colitas, rising up through the air…’
+The power of the song was contagious.
+The warm breeze flowing through my hair, I found myself singing aloud… ‘On a dark desert highway, cold wind in my hair…’ My guide whooped gleefully and belted along with me, ‘Warm smell of colitas, rising up through the air…’

-Passing cyclists caught our tune and joined us in song until we parted company at a crossroad.
+Passing cyclists caught our tune and joined us in the song until we parted company at a crossroads.